and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 This new technology is in it's earliest phases, and often being sold as a "up-and-coming feature" - but as codebases continue to integrate more and more with third-party code I anticipate that in the next ten years this will become a **killer feature** for SCA.

-Ten years from now it will be common knowledge that vulnerabilities exist everywhere on the web, and are abundant across open source software.
+Eventually it will be common knowledge that vulnerabilities exist everywhere on the web, and are abundant across open source software.
 Instead of wasting valuable developer time host-swapping libraries on a daily basis, smart reachability analysis will allow corporations to gain insight into ways in which their code is actually vulnerable and de-prioritize dead end work involving vulnerabilities that don't affect your company's software.

-My prediction is that in 10 years time (2033) SCA tools that don't incorporate reachability analysis will be on their way out of the market and into the history books.
+To conclude - my prediction is that in 10 years time (2033) SCA tools that don't incorporate reachability analysis will be on their way out of the market and into the history books.